Types of Promissory Note Repayment Plans

 Securing the Loan with Property

 In a secured loan, the borrower pledges property, like a car or house, as collateral to guarantee payment.
-If the borrower doesn't pay, the lender gets to take (or can foreclose on) the property.
+If the borrower doesn't pay, the lender gets to repossess (or can foreclose on) the property.

 Most personal loans are unsecured.
 However, if you want security for a personal loan, consider what property will secure the loan and what documents you'll need.